Do Go On - 541 - The Freedom House Ambulance Service

 Yeah.

-You don't lock these doors there?
+You don't lock these doors down.

-In years prior, the police had been really slow to respond to calls in the black neighborhoods.
+In years prior, the police had been really slow to respond to calls in the

+the black neighborhoods.
 Freedom House had a response time of less than 10 minutes in most neighborhoods.

 That's awesome.

-My God, it's such a grim story with a sort of like, you know, very positive moving in a really nice way.
+Often like that, yeah, much shorter.
+It's such a grim story with a sort of like, you know,

+very positive moving in a really nice way.
+Yes.
 But it started in a pretty sad spot.
+It's wild,

+isn't it?
+Yeah.
 Fewer than 2% of Freedom House's patients died before they reached the hospital.

 So it wasn't just about their advanced medical training, which was obviously hugely important.

 And like we've said, unheard of at the time.
+But it was also largely,

-But it was also largely about the relationship with the community and the trust that the community had with them.
+about the relationship with the community and the trust that the community had with them.

 Oh, they'd actually call them.

-They're exactly right.
+They, exactly right.

 So from Wiki, Freedom House Paramedics had compassion for the community.

-they told, they said when you walk into a person's home, you're a guest.
+They told, they said when you walk into a person's home, you're a guest.

 That's the number one thing they brought to the table.